Cholistan Desert Jeep Rally: Overview

-The purpose to hold this event in the heart of Cholistan desert is to show outside world its history and rich culture and open this area as a winter tourist destination.
-It is anticipated that event will receive widespread projection in print and electronic media.
+The purpose of holding this event in the heart of Cholistan desert is to show the outside world its history and rich culture and open this area as a winter tourist destination.
+It is anticipated that the event will receive widespread projection in print and electronic media.

-In 2023, the rally is happened between 6 and 12 February 2023.
-More than 100 drivers competes in the event.
+In 2023, the rally happened between 6 and 12 February 2023.
+More than 100 drivers competed in the event.

-Cooperation

-The rally is held with cooperation of the following stake holders.